FumingPower3925/auto-grade/README.md

    docker compose up --build auto-grade
    ```

-The API will be available at `http://localhost:8080`
+The API will be available at `http://localhost:8080/api` and the web interface at `http://localhost:8080`

 ## Development Commands